 There is a sense of pride that comes along with hitting the water in a beautifully detailed boat.
 When the sun is shining and your boat looks perfect, it’s hard to think of a better way to spend your time.
 Of course, your boat doesn’t just show up to the launch or dock in that condition.
 It takes some hard work, so we’d like to offer a few helpful tips in this quick DIY boat detailing guide.

-A Simple Start
+A Simple Start to Boat Detailing

 There are plenty of advanced techniques and specialized tools you can use to detail a boat, but it all starts by washing the boat off with clean water.
 Spraying the boat down with clean water is a great start to the detailing process and will make life easier later, as it removes a lot of initial debris.